The Sandwich Generation: Facing Alzheimer's Disease as a Working Parent

 I am officially part of the sandwich generation.

-This became apparent when we decided to move my father-in-law into our home with my husband and two children.
+This became apparent when my husband and I decided to move my father-in-law into our home with our two children.
 In truth, it was an easy decision.
-Alzheimer's Disease had taken its toll on him at a slow and irregular pace.
-In the early years there were enough completely normal, lucid days that it was easy for all of us to just believe he was suffering the garden-variety memory loss associated with old age (some members of his family believe that to this day).
+Alzheimer's disease had taken its toll on him at a slow and irregular pace.
+In the early years there were enough completely normal, lucid days that it was easy for all of us to just believe he was suffering the garden-variety memory loss associated with aging (some members of his family believe that to this day).

 But slowly the incidents of extended confusion, of calling the police to report money stolen (which he had put in the bank himself on the previous day) had started to increase.
 It upended our universes and we knew we needed to make some new choices.